jieyouxu/modio-modcheck/README.md

 # mod.io modcheck

 Check if there are hidden, renamed or deleted mods given a mods list exported by mint.
+This is not needed on latest mint master branch, but this is a mitigation tool for people on mint stable.

 ```
 Usage: modio-modcheck --id <USER_ID> --access-token <OAUTH2_ACCESS_TOKEN> <MOD_LIST>